 - You will need to carry a valid photo ID, student ID, and copy of your ATI email confirmation to the test center.

-- You are only allowed to take a photo ID and two No. 2 pencils into the test room.
+- You are only allowed to take a piece of scratch paper and two No. 2 pencils into the test room.

-- Phones, calculators, food, drinks, or additional clothing items are not allowed.
+- Phones, food, drinks, or additional clothing items are not allowed.

 - If you are taking the test in person, you will be provided a calculator and scratch paper at the test center.
 If you are taking the test online, you’ll get access to a calculator built into the TEAS exam software.